-When choosing your school, please be aware that membership in Osteopathy BC and all other associations within the umbrella of the Canadian federation require a minimum of 4 years full time or part time equivalent if you are previously trained as a health care professional.
-Online and distance education is not an acceptable form of training for membership.
+When choosing your school, please be aware that membership in Osteopathy BC and all other associations within the umbrella of the Canadian Federation of Osteopaths require a minimum of 4 years full time or part time equivalent if you are previously trained as a health care professional.
+Online and/or distance education are not an acceptable forms of training for membership with Osteopathy BC.

 When we are reviewing foreign applications, we consult the local Osteopathic body (local to the region of the applicant) and align our standards with theirs.
 We are not in an position to evaluate every school, nor do we accredit schools.

 For example, if you are applying for membership with Osteopathy BC and you were trained in Europe, we will consult the European Federation of Osteopaths.
 You need to be accepted for membership by the association in the region you were trained, in order to be accepted with Osteopathy BC.